hard-drive-platter-and-read-write-arm-990x358

 University of Maryland Global Campus

-The University of Maryland Global Campus (UMGC) hosts an online master of science (MS) in digital forensics & cyber investigation program.
-It requires 36 credits of coursework in communicating, problem-solving, and leading in cybersecurity; cyberspace and cybersecurity foundations; digital forensics technology and practices; digital forensic response and analysis; and advanced forensics.
+The University of Maryland Global Campus (UMGC) hosts an online master of science (MS) in digital forensics and cyber investigation program.
+It requires 36 credits of coursework in communicating, problem-solving, and leading in cybersecurity, cyberspace and cybersecurity foundations, digital forensics technology and practices, digital forensic response and analysis, and advanced forensics.

 As part of the curriculum, students complete a capstone project—an opportunity to advance scientific research in a student-selected specialization.
-In addition, this program prepares graduates for many industry certifications profiled in the certification section below.
+This program also prepares graduates for many industry certifications profiled in the certification section below.

 • Location: Adelphi, MD